 Finally, while I always thought any shampoos would work equally well, I’ve got a client who swears by Johnson’s Baby Shampoo, and she says it works better than any other she’s tried.

-Now, for Indoors, Outdoors, and On the Animal: Control Fleas and Ticks (even Bed Bugs!) with a Safe Line of Products!
+Now, for Indoors, Outdoors, and On the Animal: Control Fleas and Ticks with a Safe Line of Products!

-There have been very few choices I’d trust in pest control over the years, but I’ve come upon one recently that shows promise for both premises pest control and even on-the-animal prevention: natural cedar oil products from Wondercide.
+There have been very few choices I’d trust in pest control over the years, but I’ve come upon one in Austin that shows promise for both premises pest control and even on-the-animal prevention: natural cedar oil products from Wondercide.

 What About Garlic and Yeast?

 Sure, it can help to feed garlic and yeast to dogs and cats.
 This gives them some extra B vitamins and makes them not so tasty to the flea.